dotnet/machinelearning/src/Microsoft.ML.DataView/DataViewRowCursor.md

 2. The subset of any acceptable set is an acceptable set.
 (For example, all filter transforms that map any input row to 0 or 1 output rows, can just pass through the input cursor's IDs.)
+Note that this covers the simplest and most common case of `ITransformer` row-to-row mapping transforms, as well as any one-to-one-or-zero filter.

 3. Applying `Fork` to every element of an acceptable set exactly once will result in an acceptable set.